-- 7. Are the technical and scientific objectives of the programme clear and specific? - 8.
-Are the technical and scientific challenges described innovative and relevant? - 9.
-Does the programme have clear added value compared to other existing research initiatives? - 10.
-Does the programme create sufficient focus and mass (coherence) in research on thematic areas and KETs relevant to the Netherlands in order to create strong, internationally distinctive positions in Dutch industry and the knowledge infrastructure? - 11.
-Is the scientific community of sufficient quality and is its composition appropriate (complementary and interdisciplinary) to achieve the intended programme objectives? - 12.
-To what extent do the projects/work packages constitute a single programme?
-Is there good coherence between the projects/work packages and is the synergy clear?
-Do all of the different projects/work packages contribute to the programme objectives? - 13.
-Will new technology be developed through a multidisciplinary approach? - 14.
-Does the budget suit the proposed activities? - 15.
-Is the governance of the programme properly organised?
+- 1. Are the technical and scientific objectives of the programme clear and specific? - 2.
+Are the technical and scientific challenges described innovative and relevant? - 3.
+Will new technology be developed through a multidisciplinary approach? - 4.
+Does the programme have clear added value compared to other existing research initiatives? - 5.
+Does the programme create sufficient focus and mass (coherence) in order to create strong, internationally distinctive positions in Dutch industry and the knowledge infrastructure? - 6.
+Is the scientific community of sufficient quality and are the knowledge institutions involved (including, where relevant, TO2 institutes and universities of applied sciences) suitable (complementary and multidisciplinary) to achieve the intended programme objectives? - 7.
+To what extent do the projects/work packages form a single programme, is there good coherence between the projects/work packages and is the synergy clear?
+Do all of the different projects/work packages contribute to the programme objectives? - 8.
+Does the budget suit the proposed activities?